COVID-19 + Visitor Safety

 - The NWMP Barracks is welcoming guests on a drop-in basis.

-- Visitors are encouraged to wear masks while indoors and to use the sanitizing stations as they move through the museum facility during their visit.
+- Visitors must wear masks while indoors and to use the sanitizing stations as they move through the museum facility during their visit.

 Hours + Admission